-Remember that your customers don’t have a lot of time going through your long drawn onboarding process.
+Remember that your customers don’t have a lot of time going through your long-drawn onboarding process.
 Keep it as simple and succinct as possible.
-Do not be that company which takes up a lot of time for the demo itself.
+Do not be that company that takes up a lot of time for the demo itself.
 Everyone hates that kind of company.

 #18 Make your customer take actions